marius851000/pmdtranslate/README.md

 You can also patch the file using more traditional patching mathod.

 ### change font
 You'll need to use [pmdfonttool](https://github.com/marius851000/pmdfonttool).
-I need to test the possibility to properly adde new character.